 Kernel Hardening

 There are several things you can do to harden the Linux kernel, including setting appropriate kernel parameters and blacklisting unnecessary kernel modules.
+If you are using Kicksecure or Whonix, most of this hardening is included by default.
+If you are using Debian, you should consider morphing it into Kicksecure.

 This section extensively references Madaidan’s Linux Hardening Guide and in the interest of brevity does not repeat all the information contained there.
 You are strongly encouraged to read through the relevant sections of Madaidan’s guide (linked for convenience).